Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 These benefits make this encoding technique very commonly used in software tools.
 The natural question is: how fast can encoding and decoding be done if we squeeze every last cycle out of my CPU?
 Spoiler: we can go faster than `memcpy` (`std::ptr::copy_nonoverlapping` in Rust).
 In general, we avoid costly branches, reduce data dependencies, use indiscernible magic numbers, and exploit special vectorized instructions for maximum efficiency.
+In the experiments, I compare many different techniques for encoding and decoding.

 In addition to an empirical investigation on the best methods for encoding/decoding DNA, I also hope that this could be a good resource for some bit-twiddling micro-optimization tricks.
 Helpful resources that inspired me are Daniel Lemire's [blog](https://lemire.me/blog/), Geoff Langdale's [blog](https://branchfree.org/), literally all of Peter Cordes's [StackOverflow](https://stackoverflow.com/users/224132/peter-cordes) answers, the [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html) page by Sean Eron Anderson, and the *very* detailed instruction tables and optimization guide on Agner Fog's [website](https://www.agner.org/optimize/).

-Being a fresh high school graduate, I probably can't compete against them, but I can do my best.
+This experiment was inspired by Pierre Marijon's Optimization Friday [work](https://github.com/natir/fbio) and our discussion on Twitter.

 ## Encoding 🧬 ➡️ 🔟
 The goal here is fast, case-insensitive conversion of a string of nucleotides to pairs of bits: